Last update: 28-02-2019 - older versions

 3) In the third stage of development, Carinthia will be opened up to receive DAB+, while the reception of DAB+ in Styria and Burgenland will be further expanded.
 This commissioning phase is scheduled for September 22, 2020 and will cover Bruck an der Mur-Mugl, Klagenfurt-Dobratsch, Rechnitz-Hirschenstein and Wolfsberg-Koralpe relate.
 The third expansion phase will increase coverage to major metropolitan areas to 83% of the Austrian population.

 In this country there is

-One trial multiplex is in operation in Vienna.
-In Vienna the digital radio pilot project currently on air has space allocated for 17 stations.
-There are currently 15 DAB+ services on air.
-Two slots are expected to remain unused for the time being.
+One regular multiplex is in operation in Vienna and has space allocated for 17 stations.
+There are currently 13 DAB+ audio services and two data services (EWS and EPG) on air.

 |Simulcast on AM / FM||Exclusive on digital||Total of services|

 Cum. receiver sales ~400.000 (incl. line fit automotive)

 Last update: 29-08-2017 - older versions

 Cum. receiver sales ~500.000 (incl. line fit automotive) since 2013.

 Nearly three months after the launch of DAB+ services in Vienna, Gernot Fischer, Managing Director of Digitalradio Austria emphasised in an interview with Der Standard in August 2015 the added value of DAB+.
 He reported that the estimated number of receiver sales to date is approximately 255,000 (excl. internet sales and in-car receivers), thanks to the strong collaboration with retail.
 Read the article